Ear Center: Ear Tubes (Bilateral Myringotomy & Transtympanic Tubes)

 - Postoperative ear drainage is usually treated at home by wiping away the drainage with a moist washcloth and placing ear drops in the draining ear, 3 times/day, for 3 days.
 Again, only use ear drops that have been prescribed or ok'ed by your ear surgeon.
 After putting the drops in the ear canal, "pump" the drops into the ear by pushing three times on the small bump of cartilage in front of the ear opening (the tragus) to cover the ear opening.
 The tragus will cover the ear opening like a "trap door" and provide a seal that will produce a small amount of gentle positive pressure in the ear canal.
 This maneuver helps to pump the drops through the tube and into the middle ear.

-- If the drainage persists or there is fever greater than 102F, an office visit may be necessary to remove the fluid, obtain a culture, administer ear drops, and place an ear wick.
+- If the drainage persists or if there is fever greater than 102F, an office visit may be necessary to remove the fluid, clean the ear, obtain a culture, administer ear drops, and place an ear wick.
 Please call our office nurses for guidance if you have any questions, (336) 273-9932.

 - When a tube ejects, it is very rare for it to "fall" behind the eardrum (into the middle ear space) instead of falling into the ear canal.
 If it does, the tube can be removed with another brief operation without causing harm.